wavefrontHQ/opentelemetry-examples/python-example/README.md

 pip3 install opentelemetry-instrumentation
 ```

-These packages provide good automatic instrumentation of our web requests, which in our case are also based on Flask.
-This means that we don’t need to change anything in our Python application to capture and emit trace data.

-#### Step 3: Installing Application-Specific OpenTelemetry Packages

-In this step, we will run a command to install all instrumented packages used in our application.
-To do this, we need to
-run the following command from our application directory:

 ```
 opentelemetry-bootstrap --action=install
 ```

-#### Step 4: Installing and Configuring the OpenTelemetry Exporter

-Now, we need to install the OpenTelemetry exporter and configure it to send traces from our application to the required
-endpoint on our local machine.
-Let’s install the exporter first:

 ```
 pip3 install opentelemetry-exporter-otlp
 ```

-Now, we are going to configure environment variables specific to our exporter:
+### Step 3: Configuring the OpenTelemetry Exporter

+Now, configure the OpenTelemetry Exporter to send traces from our application to the required endpoint on our local
+machine:

 ```
 export OTEL_TRACES_EXPORTER=otlp